Home NAS System

 CasaOS

-CasaOS is an open-source home cloud system built on the Docker ecosystem, designed specifically for home users to provide simple, easy-to-use, and elegant personal cloud services.
-It allows users to quickly build and manage various home entertainment and smart applications, such as media servers, cloud storage, and ad blockers, through a user-friendly graphical interface.
+CasaOS is an open-source home storage solution built on the Docker ecosystem, designed specifically for home users to deliver simple, easy-to-use, and elegant personal storage services.
+It allows users to quickly build and manage various home entertainment and smart applications, such as media servers, file storage services, and ad blockers, through a user-friendly graphical interface.

 sudo apt update